nicopieper/SmartCharging/README.md

 ### GetSMAData

 This folder includes a Python web scraper to extract PV plant data form the [SMA Sunny Portal](https://www.sunnyportal.com/Templates/PublicPagesPlantList.aspx).
-The data comprises pv plant propertiers like azimuth, elevation, location, start of the operation, peak power as well as the generation covering a specifiv time period.
+The data comprises PV plant properties like azimuth, elevation, location, start of the operation, peak power as well as the generation covering a specific time period.